 It doesn’t just have to just be focused on the words either, many people use their travel blog as a photography portfolio or to show off their graphic design skills.
 For example Expert Vagabond uses his photography skills to bring the places he visits to life and really engage his readers.

 Something of a holy grail this one.
 Just imagine having a travel blog which pays for your travel lifestyle.
 How cool would it be to roam the planet as a location independent ‘digital nomad‘ totally supported by the income from your blogging efforts?

-Well this very blog you are reading right now has made this dream a reality for Nick and Dariece as the Goats on the Road with a tidy online income of $10,000+ per month at the last count.
+Well this very blog you are reading right now has made this dream a reality.
+Nick and Dariece as the Goats on the Road earn a tidy online income of $10,000+ per month at the last count.
 They are not alone either, with plenty of other travel bloggers out there supporting themselves via their blogs proving that it is an achievable goal.

 However this is no ‘get rich quick’ scheme and like any profitable business, there’s a lot of hard work and dedication needed before you’ll see even a few cents in return for your efforts.
 The months of unpaid work required means many aspiring ‘full time’ travel bloggers quit before seeing any real results.